 The EU and the Baltic states are making significant progress on sustainability legislation, covering a wide range of topics and sectors.
 These legislative developments’ objectives are to achieve the EU’s climate and environmental goals, as well as to enhancing the transparency and accountability of companies on their ESG performance and impact.
 However, the implementation and enforcement of these rules will require close cooperation and coordination among the EU institutions, the member states, the companies and other stakeholders.
 Moreover, the legislation will need to be regularly monitored and evaluated to ensure its effectiveness and relevance in the changing context of sustainability.

-Explore more articles in our Knowledge base.
+Explore more articles in our Insights or Knowledge base.

 You can easily download the PDF version of the article here.